trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 2) **[BrowerCrypt](https://docs.crp.to/browsercrypt.html)** is a Google Chrome Extension that allows you to highlight any text in the browser and encrypt it.

-{% include note.html content="OpenPGP keys are not accessible to the app or to the browser.
+{% include note.html content="Private keys are not accessible to the app or to the browser.
 This is in contrast to for example PGP/GPG software, webmail (i.e. Protonmail), and smartphone apps.
 OnlyKey can only process secure messages when you tell it to by entering a 3 digit challenge code." %}

-**See it in action**
+**See Webcrypt in action**

 After configuring your OnlyKey following [these instructions](#generating-keys) you can browse to the [Webcrypt app](https://apps.crp.to/encrypt) to send secure messages.